 The thing is: a skill analysis is not that hard to do.
 Everyone should be able to do one without exerting much effort --- or even spending a bit of cash!

-A skill is defined as any proficiency that you acquired through birth, experience or training.
+A skill is defined as any proficiency that you acquire through birth, experience or training.
 Anything that you can do with a degree of ability or expertise can be considered as a skill.
-If you’re good at diffusing conflicts, then it’s likely that you have great people skills.
-If you’re good at fixing broken appliances, then chances are, you have great mechanical skills.
+If you’re good at diffusing conflicts, then it’s likely that you have excellent skills.
+If you’re good at fixing broken appliances, then chances are, you have excellent mechanical skills.
 And if you excel at writing and orating, then you have well-developed language skills.

-It has been proven time and time again that people perform best when they are given tasks that fit their current skill set, or at least tasks that challenge their potential skills.
+It has been proven time and time again that people perform best when they are given tasks that fit their current skill set or at least functions that challenge their potential skills.
 True, there’s merit to being out of one’s comfort zone once in a while, but still, a lot can be said about a job or study that’s best fitted to one’s inherent skills.
 For one, it makes a person more motivated if there’s affirmation that one is excelling in one’s work.
 But more importantly, research shows that your skills often correspond to your interests: that is, you like the things that you’re skilled in.
-The last thing a teacher or an employer wants is a resistant student or staff respectively, and a skill appraisal is a good way to avoid those who would have to be dragged to perform.
+The last thing is a teacher or an employer wants is a resistant student or staff respectively, and a skill appraisal is an excellent way to avoid those who would have to be dragged to perform.

-The simplest way is through deliberate reflection.
-Take more than just a moment to purposefully meditate on what you can do well, and list them in a piece of paper.
+The simplest way is through careful reflection.
+Take more than just a moment to meditate on what you can do well purposefully, and list them on a piece of paper.
 When you do this kind of assessment, remember that it’s important to be realistic about your skills.
 Don’t amplify what you’re not yet good at, but at the same time, don’t be too hard on yourself.
-Everyone has skills to offer, it’s just a matter of a good “figuring out” moment.
+Everyone has skills to offer; it’s just a matter of an excellent“figuring out” moment.

 If you want to have some structure to your skill assessment exercise, feel free to avail of existing guidelines and worksheet available online.
-One of the simplest skill appraisal exercises is a list of the many different skills (e.g. acting, influencing, purchasing), and you as respondent being asked to pick the ones you know you’re good at.
-While simple, it’s very effective, as it helps people to view as skill all the different things they take for granted everyday.
+One of the most straightforward skill appraisal exercises is a list of the many different skills (e.g., acting, influencing, purchasing), and you as respondent being asked to pick the ones you know you’re good at.
+While simple, it’s handy, as it helps people to view as skill all the different things they take for granted every day.

-But if you really want to have a very detailed output regarding your areas of strengths and areas of weaknesses then avail yourself of standardized skill assessment tests.
+But if you want to have a very detailed output regarding your areas of strengths and areas of weaknesses then avail yourself of standardized skill assessment tests.
 These tests are created by practicing psychologists and rigorously tested for validity and reliability.
-Studies are conducted in order to check if the results really to correlate with performance as reported by test-takers and observed by third parties.
-They also check for biases that are commonly associated with test-taking such as lying or priming effect.
+Studies are conducted to check if the results really to correlate with performance as reported by test-takers and observed by third parties.
+They also test for biases that are commonly associated with test-taking such as lying or priming effect.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.